AdobeDocs/analytics.en/help/analyze/report-builder/report-buider-overview.md

 - Create custom dates using calendar, cell references, or date math
 - Design your tables and visualizations with familiar Excel formatting tools

-Report Builder is available for Excel on the following platforms:
+## Using Legacy Report Builder and the new Report Builder together

-- macOS
+You can use both versions of Report Builder, with the following caveats:

-- Microsoft Windows
+- Do not use both versions on the same file.
-- Web browsers
+- You can convert legacy workbooks to the new Report Builder format.
+Rename

 ## Common use cases